uob-coms20007/uob-coms20007.github.io/notes/syntax/frontend.md

 ## The Microbrew Frontend

 The Microbrew interpreter is a tool for reading Microbrew code line-by-line and executing it.
-The problem sheet this week will involve you implementing your own version of the interpreter.
+The problem sheet this week will involve you implementing your own version of a part of it.

 The interpreter has four components, the _lexer_, the _parser_, the _evaluator_ and the _printer_.
 You can see an example of the data flow through the interpreter below.